llow-group/swallow-pricing-api/README.md

 - Quote history and analytics
 - Debugging and troubleshooting

-Quotes are stored in the `data/quotes/` directory with unique UUIDs as filenames.
+Quotes are stored in date-based folders within the `data/quotes/` directory (e.g., `data/quotes/2025-04-08/`) with unique UUIDs as filenames.
 Each quote file contains:

 ```json
 {